 What are the external parts?

 The vulva is the part of your genitals on the outside of your body — your labia, clitoris, vaginal opening, and the opening to the urethra (the hole you pee out of).
 While vaginas are just one part of the vulva, many people say “vagina” when they really mean the vulva.
 But the vulva has a lot more going on than just the vagina.

 No 2 vulvas look exactly the same, but they’re made up of the same basic parts.

 The labia (lips) are folds of skin around your vaginal opening.
 The labia majora (outer lips) are usually fleshy and covered with pubic hair.
 The labia minora (inner lips) are inside your outer lips.
 They begin at your clitoris and end under the opening to your vagina.

 Labia can be short or long, wrinkled or smooth.
 Often one lip is longer than the other.
 They also vary in color from pink to brownish black.
 The color of your labia can change as you get older.
 Some people have larger outer lips than inner lips, and many have larger inner lips than outer lips.
 Both are sensitive, and swell when you're turned on.

-The tip is just the beginning of the clitoris though.
-The rest of your clitoris is inside your body.
-It extends back and down on both sides of the vagina.
+This is just the beginning of the clitoris though.
+It extends inside your body, back and down on both sides of the vagina.
 This part, called the shaft and crura (roots and legs), is about 5 inches long.

 Your clitoris is made of spongy tissue that becomes swollen when you're aroused (turned on).
 It has thousands of nerve endings — more than any other part of the human body.
 And it’s only purpose?
 To make you feel good.